-The mission of the State Library is to fulfill the information and knowledge needs of the legislators, executive administrative personnel, state employees, scholars and interested citizens.
+The mission of the State Library is to fulfill the information and knowledge needs of legislators, executive administrative personnel, state employees, scholars and interested citizens.
 In accordance with this mission the Library offers access to its computer workstations, online services and networked materials.

-These resources are made available with the intent that they are used for the information gathering only.
+These resources are made available with the intent that they are used for the purpose of information gathering only.
 Other uses violate this policy and the Acceptable Use Policy: Administration and Finance Policy for Use of Information Technology Resources, dated June 8, 1998.